danieldietzler/convex-geometry-proseminar/pages/separation_theorem.md

 <!--
 Exercise 1.3.3 (a): relint(A + B) = relint A + relint B

-=> no identical points in the interior
+=> no identical points in the relative interior
 -->

 ---